 A: SDS strongly encourages the instructor and student to discuss the implementation of accommodations so that they are appropriate to both the student’s needs and the design of the course.
 Further questions are to be directed to SDS.

 A: Students can provide you with a FNL at any time during the semester; however, are encouraged to do so early in the semester.
-Please keep in mind that implementation of accommodations begin once the FNL is presented to the instructor, and are not retroactive.
+Please keep in mind that implementation of accommodations begins once the FNL is presented to the instructor, and is not retroactive.

 A: Yes, in compliance with the 1990 Americans with Disabilities Act (ADA), the 2008 ADA Amendments Act, and the Rehabilitation Act of 1973, you must provide accommodations to students with disabilities.
 However, the accommodations should not alter the fundamental components of a program.
 If you believe the student’s accommodation(s) threaten the essential elements of your program, please contact SDS to discuss this.

 A: Regardless of the type of assignment, if it is timed and graded, then the student must be given their accommodation of a non-distracting environment.
-This is in compliance with the Americans with Disabilities Act (ADA).
+This complies with the Americans with Disabilities Act (ADA).